 You can certainly have 15 social media accounts, but that doesn’t mean that you have to use them all.
 In fact, I would tell you not to.
 It’s better to have a refined and defined Social Marketing presence on one platform, rather than a weak presence on five.

-For example, I use LinkedIn and Facebook because that’s where most of my consumers prefer to get their information.
-Given that one of my main goals at Veraqua is to help people grow their businesses and brands, it’s the case studies and best practices articles that are most read and why I use a professionally targeted platform like LinkedIn.
-For announcing new brands, Facebook makes the most sense.
-I maintain a small, but growing Pinterest profile because much of Veraqua’s work is visual, but it is not my main channel at this time and I recognize that that may change as Pinterest’s offerings and/or my customers’ behaviors may adjust.
+I use LinkedIn exclusively for Veraqua because that’s where most of my consumers prefer to get their information.
+Given that one of my main goals at Veraqua is to help people grow their businesses and brands, its the case studies and best practices articles that are most read and why I use a professionally targeted platform like LinkedIn.
+I do have other accounts within other channels in case those platforms prove to be better options in the future.